Valuations of Distressed Companies

 Recording of a 110-minute CPE/CLE webinar with Q&A

-This webinar will sharpen advisors' skill set for working on various distressed company valuation situations, using practical scenarios that apply across industries and in business circumstances that frequently arise.
+This course will sharpen advisors' skill set for working on various distressed company valuation situations, using practical scenarios that apply across industries and in business circumstances that frequently arise.

 - Hypothetical business situations and fact patterns that could arise in: